 Favorite quote from the author:

 Productivity is the result of a trained brain.
-The combination of willpower, consistent work, and dedicated practice towards perfecting your habits is what will get you to the top.
-But you’ve probably heard all that before.
+The combination of willpower, consistent work, and dedicated practice will get you to the top.
+Unfortunately, instant gratification keeps getting in the way.

 - Organize your time into four quadrants that describe each category of time you have in a day.